KhristianW/Currency-Converter/README.md

 A simple Currency Converter using JFrame

 This code only has 6 currencies to choose from (U.S. Dollar, Euro, Japanese Yen, Korean Won, British Pound, and Philippine peso)

-If you want to add your own currencies, just read the code and implement your currency like how I have the other currencies formatted
+If you want to add your own currencies, just read the code and implement your currency like how I have the other currencies formatted.
 Also note that you may need to update the currency exchange rate as the code may be outdatted.

+When you look at the currency exchange rate methods, the else at the end of the else-if statements are for the British Pound.

 There's nothing you need to type or do when you get the code in the program, just run it.